w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 ## DISCLAIMER: Key Security

-The _only_ ways to get access to your account are via your secret seed or your account's JSON file in combination with a password.
+The _only_ ways to access your account are via your secret seed or your account's JSON file in combination with a password.
 Keep them offline in a secure and private location.
-If you share these with anyone, they can access your account, including all of your funds.
+If you share these with anyone, they can access your account, including your funds.
 This information is always a target for hackers and malicious actors.
 Check out the wiki doc on [how to recognize scams](../general/scams.md).

 <iframe width="560" height="315" src="https://youtube.com/embed/ARsdXZycJAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br/><br/>